ohharsen/Tic-Tac-Toe-React-App/README.md

 # Tic Tac Toe React App

 Obiously, the game was created following the React tutorial.
-HOWEVER, more functionalities were added by your truly so it is a little more advanced than the regular example.
+HOWEVER, more functionalities were added by yours truly so it is a little more advanced than the regular example.

 ### `npm start`